 I know that can be a hard one to swallow.
 It was for me when I found my hormones out of whack and was experiencing symptoms.
 After a decade of being a vegetarian, it was my identity.
 But, you are not your diet.
 And the way you eat should be serving your body and supporting your health.

 Dairy-atarian?
-If you’re relying on dairy for your protein then you’re also getting a lot of lactose (a disaccharide sugar that can be hard for many people to digest) and animal hormones.
+If you’re relying on dairy for your protein then you’re also getting a lot of lactose (a disaccharide sugar that can be hard for many people to digest).

 Start to Sweat.